lonelyplanet/over-powered/README.md

 # OverPowered

-Standardized Tooling and Reporting for OpenPlanet Projects that use Phoenix & Elixir.
+Standardized Tooling, Utilities, and Reporting for OpenPlanet Projects that use Phoenix & Elixir.

+## Utilities

+  * OverPowered.Pagination : A module / structure to aid in pagination queries

 ## Installation